Flow: Per-Instance Personalized Federated Learning Through Dynamic Routing: Related Work

-\paragraph{Stateless Personalization} Personalization approaches fall into two categories: stateless and stateful.
-In stateful personalization, clients need to carry personalized states across FL rounds \cite{deng2020apfl, collins2021exploiting, li2021ditto, reddy2020scaffold}.
-It is not practical for large-scale FL since a client cannot participate in every FL round to keep their personalization states from getting stale.
-This motivates several recent works to design stateless personalization approaches such as FedRecon \cite{singhal2021fedrecon}, and LGFedAvg \cite{liang2020think}.
-Specifically, FedRecon \cite{singhal2021fedrecon} creates personalized models by personalizing out-of-vocabulary tokens for each client from the global model.
-LGFedAvg \cite{liang2020think} divides a model into two halves, where the feature representation half is unique for each client, and the classifier half is shared among all the clients. $\projectname{}$ is also designed to be stateless but features per-instance personalization to improve clients' accuracy.
+Personalized models from previous work \textsc{knnPer}~\cite{marfoq2021knnPer} exhibits per-instance personalization behavior.
+The personalized model of a client makes a prediction based on features extracted from the global model from an instance as well as features from the instance's nearest neighbors.
+However, \textsc{knnPer} trains the global model parameters in the same way as \textsc{FedAvg}, which has been shown to perform poorly in heterogeneous data settings \cite{reddy2020scaffold}.
+In contrast, \projectname{}'s dynamic routing mechanism results in a global model with better-generalized performance amidst heterogeneous instances, which ultimately leads to a higher boost in the performance of personalized models as well.

-\paragraph{Dynamic Routing} Motivated by saving computational effort for ``easy to predict'' instances, instance-level dynamic routing has been a matter discussion in works related to early exiting \cite{surat2017ee, bolukbasi2017ee, huang2018multiscale}, layer skipping \cite{wang2018ls}, and multi-branching \cite{dai2020mb, Liu2018DynamicDN}.
-SkimRNN \cite{seo2018skimrnn} explored temporal dynamic routing where depending on the input instance, a trained policy can determine whether to skim through the instance with a smaller RNN layer (which just updates the hidden states partially), or read the instance with a standard (bigger) RNN layer (updating the entire hidden state).
-Our work is motivated by the question of \textit{which route to pick, depending on its utility?}, which can be achieved by using a routing policy to dynamically pick from two versions of encoders, which are equivalent in terms of computational cost but different in terms of the data they are trained on.
+\textbf{Dynamic Routing.} Motivated by saving compute effort for ``easy to predict'' instances, instance-level dynamic routing has been a matter of discussion in works related to early exiting \cite{surat2017ee, bolukbasi2017ee, huang2018multiscale}, layer skipping \cite{wang2018ls}, and multi-branching \cite{dai2020mb, Liu2018DynamicDN}. \textsc{SkimRNN} \cite{seo2018skimrnn} explored temporal dynamic routing where depending on the input instance, a trained policy can determine whether to skim through the instance with a smaller RNN layer (which just updates the hidden states partially), or read the instance with a standard (bigger) RNN layer (updating the entire hidden state).
+Our work is motivated by the question of \textit{Depending on the models' utility and instances' heterogeneity, which route to pick?}.
+This can be achieved by using a routing policy to dynamically pick from two versions of a model, which are equivalent in terms of computational cost but different in terms of the data they are trained on.